Restriction of $p$-adic representations of $\mathrm{GL}_2(\mathbf{Q}_p)$ to parahoric subgroups: Banach space representations.

-If we only assume that~$\alpha$ is $\Iw Z$-linear, the induced map $\overline{\alpha}$ need not be a bijection, but since it is not zero we deduce that the representations $\Theta_i \otimes_\mO k$ have the same Serre weights, by Corollary~\ref{ssmorphisms}.
+This concludes the proof of part~(iii).
+For part~(i), let~$\alpha: \Pi_1|_N \isom \Pi_2 |_N$ be a topological isomorphism inducing a saturated map $\alpha: \Theta_1 \to \Theta_2$ between two open bounded $G$-stable lattices $\Theta_i \subset \Pi_i$.
+By Corollary~\ref{ssmorphismsN}, the induced map $\overline{\alpha} : \Theta_1 \otimes_\mO k \to \Theta_2 \otimes_\mO k$ is a bijection, and so the reductions of the~$\Theta_i$ are isomorphic supersingular irreducible representations.
+Hence the hypotheses of Lemma~\ref{liftingtolattices} hold, and so~$\alpha$ is $G$-linear.
+If we only assume that~$\alpha$ is $\Iw Z$-linear, the induced map $\overline{\alpha}$ need not be a bijection, but since it is not zero we deduce that the representations $\Theta_i \otimes_\mO k$ have the same Serre weights in their $K$-socle, by Corollary~\ref{ssmorphisms}.
 Hence we can still deduce that they are isomorphic.
 Then Lemma~\ref{liftingtolattices} implies that~$\alpha$ is $G^+$-linear, and the claim follows from Clifford theory.
 Indeed, diagonalizing the action of~$G/G^+$ on $\Hom^\cont_{G^+}(\Pi_1, \Pi_2)$ shows that every continuous $G^+$-linear map $\alpha: \Pi_1 \to \Pi_2$ can be written as the sum of a $G$-linear continuous map $\Pi_1 \to \Pi_2$ and a $G$-linear continuous map $\Pi_1 \to \Pi_2 \otimes (\nr_{-1} \circ \det)$.
 Now one uses the fact that every nonzero $G$-linear continuous map between topologically irreducible admissible $E$-Banach space representations of~$G$ is an isomorphism (which follows from the fact that the category of admissible $E$-Banach space representations is abelian, hence a morphism is an isomorphism if and only if it has trivial kernel and cokernel).
+This concludes the proof of part~(i).